phunkyg/ReaControl24/README.md

 (Following is a re-statement of the procedure for 'installation from sources' of pypcap found at - https://github.com/pynetwork/pypcap/blob/master/docs/index.rst)

-Choose a folder to work in: Creating an 'install' subfolder under where you unpacked this repo (ReaControl24) is a reasonable choice.
+Choose a folder to work in: Creating an 'install' subfolder under where you unpacked this repo (ReaControl) is a reasonable choice.

 * Unzip the pypcap download into the chosen install folder.
     * Check if the zip made 2 folders called 'pypcap-1.2.0' or similar, one within the other.
 If so, move the inner one down a level so it sits under 'install'